 Welcome to the Winners Club!

-It was only a few months ago when Joe and Rhonda Meath were just regular people like you and I. That is until they won $11.7 million in the Minnesota Hot Lotto.
+It was only a few months ago when Joe and Rhonda Meath were just regular people like you and me.
+That is until they won $11.7 million in the Minnesota Hot Lotto.
 Their prize was the largest jackpot that particular game has paid out in all of Minnesota’s Lottery history.

 You are probably wondering what is so special about the Meaths.
 They are among an exclusive club that only major lottery winners can be part of.
 They join the ranks of Adrian and Gillian Bayford, Tom Crist, and the Edmonton Lottery Winners.
 All of these winners have had their names used in email scams.

 $11.7 Million Lottery Winners Targeted in Email Scam

-When the Meath couple learned they won such a large amount of money, they planned to donate part of their fortune to friends, family, and even start a foundation to provide K9s to the local police department.
+When the Meath couple learned they won such a large amount of money, they planned to donate part of their fortune to friends, and family, and even start a foundation to provide K9s to the local police department.
 One thing they want people to know is that they are not behind the email that is circulating stating the couple wishes to donate $1 million to four lucky individuals.

 In an attempt to seem legitimate, the email even provides a link to the Fox9 story.